Shreyaprasad21/Business_Purpose_Chatbot/README.md

 1. Start the chatbot by running:
   ```
-  python college_query_chatbot.py
+  Chatbot_project1.ipynb
   ```

 2. Interact with the chatbot in the console.
 Type 'exit' to end the conversation.

 ## Notes
-- The project was developed using Python, with the main chatbot functionality implemented in `college_query_chatbot.py`.
+- The project was developed using Python, with the main chatbot functionality implemented in `Chatbot_project1.ipynb`.
 - `nlp_utils.py` contains helper functions for text normalization.
-- The dataset (`college_dialogs.txt`) is provided and contains sample questions and responses.
+- The dataset (`dialogs_new.txt`) is provided and contains sample questions and responses.
 - Sentiment analysis and word cloud visualization are integrated into the chatbot.
 - TF-IDF vectorization is used to match user queries with stored questions.
 - The project can be extended to cover more queries and provide more detailed responses.